TaylanUB/scheme-srfis/README.md

   an error in R7RS.
 Leaving the argument out will try to use a sane platform-specific default but falls back to `#f`.

+- `test-exit`: A non-standard extension: exits with a non-zero exit status if any tests failed or unexpectedly passed.

 SRFI-66
 -------